zhaodg/Github-Repository/README.md

 6. <https://github.com/onevcat/Kingfisher> A lightweight and pure Swift implemented library for downloading and caching image from the web.
 7. <https://github.com/Haneke/HanekeSwift> A lightweight generic cache for iOS written in Swift with extra love for images.

+##imagePicker
+1. <https://github.com/JGINGIT/InstagramAssetsPicker> A assets picker like Instagram with photo and video crop
+2. <https://github.com/wenzhaot/InstagramPhotoPicker> Present Image Picker like Instagram
+3. <https://github.com/uzysjung/UzysAssetsPickerController> Alternative UIImagePickerController , You can take a picture with camera and pick multiple photos and videos

 ###System
 1. <https://github.com/Shmoopi/iOS-System-Services> iOS System Services is a class to gather all available information about a device.